kaizten/kaizten.github.io/development/vue/style-guide.md

 </script>
 ```

-**17. Template expressions should only have basic JavaScript expressions.** It is natural to want to add as much inline functionality in your templates as possible.
+17. Template expressions should only have basic JavaScript expressions.
+It is natural to want to add as much inline functionality in your templates as possible.
 But this makes our template less declarative and more complex.
 Meaning that our template just gets extremely cluttered.
 For this, let’s check out another example from the Vue style guide.
 Look how confusing it is.

 ```javascript
 <template>